- The tender for construction was originally expected to be issued in April 2019. Has the project been postponed?

 The Cogswell team has worked with its designers and consultants to coordinate a three-stage buildout for the project that maintains an effective path through the Cogswell corridor at all times during construction.
 These stages will allow for two lanes north and two lanes south along Barrington/Upper Water streets and two east/westbound lanes through the current Cogswell Street connection.
 These roads will be available to provide vehicle and heavy truck access and connectivity through the Cogswell corridor throughout the entire project.

-Will the Cogswell project get rid of heavy trucks in our downtown?
+- Will the Cogswell District project get rid of heavy trucks in our downtown?

 Trucks will continue to travel throughout the Cogswell District as it is a main connecting artery to the Port of Halifax.
 The southern port terminal is a major economic contributor to Halifax and the Cogswell project must accommodate this traffic now and in the future.